510 - Not Extended

 Pro Tip

-- -maintain a protocol-debt inventory and tie deprecation milestones to deployment gates so legacy extension code cannot silently persist.
+- -curate a protocol-debt inventory and tie deprecation milestones to deployment gates so legacy extension code cannot silently persist.

 Official References